-Activation of angiotensin occurs through several pathways: Spry1/ERK/NF-κB, the PTEN/Akt, the programmed cell death 4/AP-1, and the Smad7/Smad2/3/NADPH oxidase 4.
+Activation of angiotensin occurs through several pathways: Spry1/ERK/NF-κB, PTEN/Akt, programmed cell death 4/AP-1, and Smad7/Smad2/3/NADPH oxidase 4.
 In recent findings, research has been able to elucidate that a moiety that is deficient in the methionine choline diet of NASH is linked to liver damage[79].
-The miR-21 then results in a decrease of steatosis, lipo-apoptosis, and inflammation with impairment of fibrosis.
-In recent findings, the role of miR-21 in fibrosis has shown that antisense inhibition or the deletion of genes of miR-21 does not alter the HSC activation or fibrosis.
-The miR-21 is frequently upregulated in human beings with solid malignancies like breast, colon, pancreas, lung, and liver tumors[79].
-The miR-21 has also been shown to be a survival factor in the course of liver injury and the development of HCC.
+MiR-21 then results in a decrease of steatosis, lipo-apoptosis, and inflammation with impairment of fibrosis.
+Recent findings have shown that antisense inhibition or the deletion of genes of miR-21 does not alter the HSC activation or fibrosis.
+MiR-21 is frequently upregulated in human beings with solid malignancies like breast, colon, pancreas, lung, and liver tumors[79].
+MiR-21 has also been shown to be a survival factor in the course of liver injury and the development of HCC.

-miR-449a is found to be dysregulated in Hepatitis C infection only.
+MiR-449a is found to be dysregulated in hepatitis C infection only.
 Its significance is not found in alcoholics and NAFLD.
-It regulates YKL-40 by targeting its NOTCH signaling pathway in HCV infection[80].
-Also, the expression of miR-155 was significantly increased which further led to tumorigenesis by modulating the Wnt signaling pathway[81].
+It regulates YKL-40 by targeting the NOTCH signaling pathway in HCV infection[80].
+Also, the expression of miR-155 was significantly increased, which further led to tumorigenesis by modulating the Wnt signaling pathway[81].

-NOVEL FINDINGS SUPPORTING THE IMPORTANCE OF NONINVASIVE MARKERS
+NOVEL FINDINGS SUPPORTING IMPORTANCE OF NONINVASIVE MARKERS

 According to Menessy et al[13], noninvasive markers are crucial.
 This is mainly because these procedures are effective in the evaluation of the stage of liver fibrosis in patients with hepatitis C whereby there are no clear indications for liver biopsy.
 Liver biopsy is not ideal for frequent development.
 Given the rapid development of new medications for the treatment of hepatitis C, there is an increased need for frequent evaluations of liver damage and liver fibrosis.
-Consequently, the use of non-invasive assessment methods of liver fibrosis in patients with hepatitis C is crucial.
+Consequently, the use of non-invasive assessment methods for liver fibrosis in patients with hepatitis C is crucial.

-With HCV, there are high chances of developing cases of liver cirrhosis and liver fibrosis in some patients.
-This means that physicians examining a patient should be keen to verify the infections that are underlying in cases of the main condition which is hepatitis C. the presence of non-invasive biomarkers makes all these possible by establishing a process under which the necrotic processes and the inflammatory activities are considerably detected and analyzed.
-These biomarkers help in establishing a clear process of detecting the major changes in the liver as the patient deals with Hepatitis C. the non-invasive biomarkers generally help in forecasting the main course that the HCV takes[13].
+For HCV infection, there are high chances of developing liver cirrhosis and liver fibrosis in some patients.
+This means that physicians examining a patient should be keen to verify the infections that are underlying in cases of the main condition which is hepatitis C. The presence of non-invasive biomarkers makes all these possible by establishing a process in which the necrotic processes and the inflammatory activities are considerably detected and analyzed.
+These biomarkers help in establishing a clear process of detecting the major changes in the liver as the patient deals with hepatitis C. The non-invasive biomarkers generally help in forecasting the main course that the HCV takes[13].

-Similarly, Stasi and Milani[21] assert that non-invasive assessment methods of liver fibrosis tend to be readily available, simple, reliable, safe, inexpensive, and well-validated.
+Similarly, Stasi and Milani[21] assert that non-invasive assessment methods for liver fibrosis tend to be readily available, simple, reliable, safe, inexpensive, and well-validated.
 As a result, they are effective in evaluating the progression of liver disease.
-Non-invasive biomarkers offered numerous advantages over liver biopsies.
+Non-invasive biomarkers offer numerous advantages over liver biopsies.
 Some of these advantages include the absence of adverse effects and reduced risks of sampling errors.
 These bring about objectiveness when it comes to the interpretation of the results.
-Noninvasive biomarkers lack any reported ceiling effect hence effective as compared to the liver biopsies.
-Noninvasive assessment methods are appropriate as they allow for repeated assessment.
+Noninvasive biomarkers lack any reported ceiling effect hence effective as compared to liver biopsy Noninvasive assessment methods are appropriate as they allow for repeated assessment.